q1e123/q1e123.github.io/_posts/2019-09-21-Greedfall is-Sherlock-Holmes-with-magic.md

 categories: [blog]
 tag: [gaming]
 where: blog
-desc: I've finished Greedfall, an RPG made by *Spiders*.
+desc: I've finished Greedfall, an RPG made by Spiders.
 It gave me some Dragon Age vibes with its mechanics regarding the story and the companions.
 The reason I am saying Greedfall is Sherlock Holms with magic is that lots of quest involve invastigating something.
 ---
 I've finished Greedfall, an RPG made by *Spiders*.
 It gave me some Dragon Age vibes with its mechanics regarding the story and the companions.
 The reason I am saying Greedfall is Sherlock Holms with magic is that lots of quest involve invastigating something.